- How processes, dynamics, habits and managerial thinking may undermine ethics and sustainability;

 - Challenging everyday assumptions through philosophical thinking and practice.

 In cooperation with Prof. Tim Cooper within ADBE, the RSB Lab has been developing research on upcycling as an instance of social entrepreneurship and as a waste management strategy.
 The goal of this research is to generate 3* and 4* papers for both schools, but also to collaborate on the development of an ESRC grant application.
 To further this process, we successfully applied for a seed-corn grant, which allowed for the hiring of Kyungeung Sung as an RA with ADBE.
-The RSB Lab matched her hours with those of Johanna Oehlman, an hourly hire, and they conducted 29 interviews, which are now transcribed.
+The RSB Lab matched her hours with those of Johanna Oehlmann, an hourly hire, and they conducted 29 interviews, which are now transcribed.

-- Two papers are planned: one led by Prof. Painter-Morland and Johanna Oehlman on the role of alternative forms of valuation in upcycling motivations, and another led by Prof. Cooper and Kyungeung Sung on a systems perspective of factors influencing the upscaling of upcycling businesses.
+- Two papers are planned: one led by Prof. Painter-Morland and Johanna Oehlmann on the role of alternative forms of valuation in upcycling motivations, and another led by Prof. Cooper and Kyungeung Sung on a systems perspective of factors influencing the upscaling of upcycling businesses.

 - A workshop to develop a causal loop systems model was held on 26 July 2017.